rubin-dp0/dp1-sci-prep-seminars/stars-and-milky-way/SL-demo_stars_milky_ways_SED.md

 ## Introduction

- This tutorial uses the Single-Table Query interface to search for bright stars in a small region of sky, and then uses the Results interface to create a color-magnitude diagram.
+ This tutorial uses the Single-Table Query interface to search for bright stars in a small region of sky, and then uses the Results interface to create a photometric SED.
  This is the same demonstration used to illustrate the Table Access Protocol (TAP) service in the first of the Notebook tutorials.
- Beginner-level users looking for a more general overview of the Portal Aspect should refer to this Introduction to the RSP Portal Aspect.

 <img src="images/lensing_mock_pink_blue.png" alt="Lensing infographic." width="400"/>